leonlinsx/minimal-mistakes/_posts/2020-01-25-dan-wang-china.md

 > We should distinguish technology in three forms: tools, direct instructions (like blueprints and IP), and process knowledge.
 The third is most important

 This is an interesting framework.
 I suppose that in modern economies where getting every step in the process is key to having a successful outcome, [as described by the O-ring theory of development](https://www.isid.ac.in/~tridip/Teaching/DevEco/Readings/03Expectations/02Kremer-QJE1993.pdf "O ring"), exact process knowledge derived from experience is critical.
-Knowing how to troubleshoot when things go wrong and are not describe in the instructions is key.
+Knowing how to troubleshoot when things go wrong and are not described in the instructions is key.

+The tangible is easier to copy by definition, whereas the intangible is harder and likely takes longer as well.
+And perhaps you need expert knowledge in the intangible before you can start creating new technology from scratch?

 ![feedback]({{ site.url }}{{ site.baseurl }}/assets/images/Tech dan wang framework.jpg)